LIP AND TONGUE TIES

 Each case needs to be assessed on an individual basis, and we recommend that you book an appointment to do so first.
 Left untreated, lip and tongue ties can also have consequences later on in life.
 It is not uncommon to develop speech difficulties, exhibit impaired social development, as well as have excessive spacing between teeth.

 The good news is that we are able to provide treatment for both of these conditions!
-Dr. Codreanu has had training in using a laser to release tongue and lip ties in babies, older children, as well as adults.
-Dr. Codreanu is also a member of the International Affiliation of Tongue-Tie Professionals and continually updates his knowledge and skills in this area of dentistry.
+Dr. Codreanu has had training in using laser and electro-surgery instruments to release tongue and lip ties in babies, older children, as well as adults.
+Dr. Codreanu continually updates his knowledge and skills in this area of dentistry.

 If you think you or your child may be exhibiting any of the above signs, call us today to make an appointment!